 If you or someone has been diagnosed with juvenile idiopathic arthritis in the spine, learn as much as possible about the disease and the ways to combat it.
 Being informed about this or any disease encourages empowerment and engagement throughout the treatment process.

 The best results are achieved by attacking it from all angles.
 Working with a chiropractor and rheumatologist in combination.
 A chiropractor will train the individual on how to maintain a healthy diet and maintain an active exercise program to help with movement.
 This is geared toward a healthy outcome.

 Low Back & Neck Pain Chiropractic Care

 The information herein on "Juvenile Idiopathic Arthritis Spinal Inflammation El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We provide and present clinical collaboration with specialists from various disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and directly or indirectly support our clinical scope of practice.*

 Our office has reasonably attempted to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.